NIME-conference/ECO_NIME/Contribute/README.md

-# Contribute to ECO_NIME
+# ...contribute to ECO_NIME

 The ECO_NIME wiki is a community space, and we highly encourage anyone to contribute new entries, additional information and edit to existing pages.
-The wiki lives as a public [Git repository]([https://](https://github.com/NIME-conference/ECO_NIME)), and is published with [Gitbook](https://gitbook.com).
+The wiki lives as a public [Git repository](https://github.com/NIME-conference/ECO_NIME), and is published with [Gitbook](https://gitbook.com).

 The repository is softly curated by the NIME environmental officers.
 If you would like to contribute, we ask that you <a href="mailto:johnny@johnnyvenom.com?subject=ECO_NIME new submission">submit requests by email</a> for additions and edits.